What’s going on in your favorite vineyard ? Where will you be spending next weekend with your friends ?

 Check here frequently - the news is always changing !

-The winter of 2020-2021 saw alternating periods of mild and cold weather.
-But overall, it was milder and wetter than the average over 1981-2010 (see charts below).
-The weather cooled sharply in mid-March before warming significantly to more summery temperatures during Easter week from 29 March to 3 April.
+The winter of 2020-2021 was marked by alternating mild and cold weather.
+On average, it was milder and wetter than normal, when compared to the period 1994-2020.
+After a significant cooling in mid-March, temperatures rose markedly, even becoming summer-like during Easter week from 29 March to 3 April.